All Episodes

 Same thing.

-Um very strange stuff.
+Very strange stuff.

-What I will say about uh these subjects, there's another video I made there about the orphan trains.
+What I will say about these subjects, there's another video I made there about the orphan trains.

-It was happening in Australia, it was happening.
+It was happening in Australia.

 Yes, straight up human trafficking.

-Now, this is all very well done.
+Now, this is all very well.

 This is very well documented.